Improving safety together

 Operating at metropolitan Class D airports can pose a range of additional considerations for pilots, due to their complex aerodrome layouts and diverse traffic mix combined with individual pilot experience.
-In addition to the information contained in AIP, ERSA and CASA On Track, Airservices provides the following tips to assist pilots operating at these aerodromes.

 Pilots are responsible for obtaining information necessary to make operational decisions.
 Obtaining information pre-flight and in-flight to make operational decisions is important to the conduct of safe flight.
 It is important to understand what responsibilities the pilot has to obtain information pre-flight, what information needs to be requested in-flight and what is given automatically by air traffic control.

 Vertical or lateral deviation from Standard Arrival Routes (STARs) can affect the safety and efficiency of a flight.
-Airservices STARs fact sheet details some common areas of confusion regarding the requirements to follow STAR tracks and heights.

 For further information on some common areas of confusion regarding the requirements to follow STAR tracks and heights, read the